gizatechxyz/giza-cli/docs/reference/api/utils.echo.md

 error(message: str) → None
 ```

-Format and echo a error message
+Format and echo an error message